dotnet/aspire/docs/getting-started.md

 1. Make sure Docker Desktop is running
 2. Open `Aspire.sln` solution
-3. Set `MyApp` project under `\samples` folder to be the startup project.
-Make sure the launch profile is set to "Run Locally".
+3. Set `AppHost` project under `\samples` folder to be the startup project.
+Make sure the launch profile is set to "http".
-4. F5, go to http://localhost:5000 and enjoy.
+4. F5, go to http://localhost:15888 and enjoy.
 5. When you are done, "Stop Debugging".

 # Dashboard

-Starting debugging in VS will automatically launch browser with dashboard which is being served at URL "http://localhost:18888" by default.
-The URL is controlled by launchsettings.json file in MyApp project.
+Starting debugging in VS will automatically launch browser with dashboard which is being served at URL "http://localhost:15888" by default.
+The URL is controlled by launchSettings.json file in AppHost project.

 # Tips and known issues